mjambon/blog/src/2017-07-02-linear-response-decomposition/index.md

 % Real-time decomposition of a signal into a sum of responses to labeled events
-% Martin Jambon
-% July 2017
+% Martin Jambon, July 2017

 <!-- toc -->